 We don't want to call him a "flash in the pan," but this is a story about a teen hacker who made a splash, quickly sizzled for YouTube's most popular star, and then, a couple of weeks later, announced his retirement from hacking out of fear he'll get busted.

-Now, he's put the following hacker retirement note online:
+Earlier this year, he put the following hacker retirement note online:

 So, here we are.
 At the endgame.
 I'm sorry for leaving so suddenly, and I'm sorry for all of you who expected more tutorials, guides, or anything.
 I can't do this.
 It may not look like it, but the constant pressure of being afraid of being caught and prosecuted has been keeping me up and giving me all kinds of fears and panic attacks.